Skip to content

 KuboCD

-Furthermore, deploying an application on Kubernetes using an Helm Chart requires a deep understanding of the Kubernetes ecosystem.
-As a result, application deployment is typically the responsibility of platform administrators or platform engineers.
+Moreover, deploying an application using a Helm chart requires a deep understanding of the Kubernetes ecosystem.
+Consequently, application deployment often falls to platform administrators or platform engineers.

-And even for experienced administrators, the verbosity of Helm configurations, especially the repetition of variables, can quickly become tedious and error-prone.
-Therefore, industrializing these configurations is crucial to improve efficiency and reliability.
+Even for experienced administrators, the verbosity of Helm configurations—especially the repetition of variables—can be tedious and error-prone.
+Industrializing these configurations is crucial for improving efficiency and reliability.

-KuboCD is a tool that enables Platform Engineers to package applications in a way that simplifies deployment for other technical users (such as Developers, AppOps, etc.) by abstracting most of the underlying infrastructure and environment complexities.
+KuboCD is a tool that empowers Platform Engineers to package applications in a way that simplifies deployment for other technical users (such as Developers and AppOps) by abstracting much of the underlying infrastructure and environment complexity.

-In addition to usual applications, KuboCD can also provision core system components (e.g., ingress controllers, load balancers, Kubernetes operators, etc.), enabling fully automated bootstrapping of a production-ready cluster from the ground up.
+Beyond standard applications, KuboCD can provision core system components (e.g., ingress controllers, load balancers, Kubernetes operators), enabling the fully automated bootstrapping of a production-ready cluster from the ground up.

 When to Use KuboCD